mdesco18/coverletter-autofill/README.md

 ## Usage

-1. Run the program by opening the command line in the source folder and using command `python3 replacecover.py`
+1. Run the program by opening the command line in the source folder and using command `python replacecover.py`

 2. Input job specific description details into text field as comma separated values in the following format
 ```<companyname>,companyaddress,jobtitle,employmenttype```

   *Leave a blank value between commas for no input*

-3. Choose and upload a file for the sample cover letter that will have the details replaced.
+3. Choose and upload a file for the sample cover letter (.txt) that will have the details replaced.
 4. Click `Run` to generate the new cover letter
 5. Download new cover letter with replaced job specific details